cesar2064/wefounder-test-backend/README.md

 ```

 ## Lib requirements
-In order to allow the appliction to manipulate the images, we need the following libs to be installed:
+In order to allow the application to manipulate the images, we need the following libs to be installed:

 Debian/Ubuntu: